adrianvillanueva997/adrianvillanueva997/README.md

 ### About me
-- 👾 videogames.
+- 👾 I like cats.

-- 🌱 Cats and metal.
+- 🌱 Loves traveling.

 - ❓ My favourite writer is Dmitry Glukhovsky.

-- ⚡ Currently I am reading Warhammer Fantasy novels.
+- ⚡ Currently learning rust and other technologies.

 <br/>